 11. Glossy Snake

-Glossy snakes are a fascinating species that call the desert their home.
-These beautiful reptiles have shiny, smooth scales reflecting the desert sun almost mesmerizingly.
+Glossy snakes are a fascinating species that call the desert home.
+These beautiful reptiles have shiny, smooth scales that reflect the desert sun almost mesmerizingly.

 Found in regions like the Mojave and Sonoran deserts, glossy snakes have unique adaptations that allow them to thrive in harsh desert conditions.